Hit or Sh**: Crackle’s STARTUP

 Despite its slow pacing and gratuitous GOT-style sex scenes, STARTUP is the kind of show that deserves to be made, and the reason is Izzy Morales (Otmara Marrero).
 Amidst the influx of tech dramas with predominantly white male casts (sorry SILICON VALLEY), we finally see a startup show where the coding genius is a Cubano woman struggling to get investors to take her seriously because of her status as a female person of color.
 That STARTUP addresses this issue at all is almost enough to forgive the show’s grievances – almost.
 However, in order to pave the way for more inherently progressive content like STARTUP, we as viewers need to remind producers that there’s an audience for them.

-Izzy Morales (Otmara Marrero) pitching GenCoin, her improved version BitCoin, to a group of uncomfortable white people who are scared that there’s a brown person in the office
+Izzy Morales (Otmara Marrero) pitching GenCoin, her improved version BitCoin (that if it was real would likely be traded on sites like Zipmex), to a group of uncomfortable white people who are scared that there’s a brown person in the office

 The premise of the techno-thriller in and of itself is also an interesting platform for discourse.
 Morales sets out to create GenCoin, a version of Bitcoin that would be “[un]susceptible to third-party interference and ultimately corruption.”
 With all this exposure to cryptocurrencies on the silver screen, there may be a spike in interest to invest in currencies like BitCoin; those who do may want to check this out – Log in bij de Bitcoin Revolution.
+The best way to make money from cryptocurrencies is to trade the currencies regularly as markets dip and peak.
+To do this, you’ll probably need some help and the kryptowährung börse vergleich (cryptocurrency exchange comparison) by Kryptoszene offers such help.
 In order to devote adequate time to the GenCoin algorithm, Izzy’s many sacrifices for the course include letting a molly-popping dude bro “come inside [her] for a year” so she can mooch off his rent.
 This, perhaps, is the only necessary (and very unsexy) sex scene in the first episode, as Izzy stares lifelessly at a bouncing lawn gnome on the bedside table while said dude unceremoniously finishes inside her.
 For the viewer, it serves to reinterpret what “founder ramen dues” might mean when you’re a woman from Hialeah.

 Ronald Dacey (Edi Gathegi), startup investor, Haitian gang leader, lover of French toast and torture